thocroUKHO/S104_and_S111_XML_catalogue_generation/README.md

 In R, set the working directory to a folder that contains S-104 or S-111 files.

-You can do thus by Session > Set Working Directory, or the command setwd("folder_path")
+You can do this by Session > Set Working Directory, or the command setwd("folder_path")

 For example on my laptop it would be a folder in my downloads folder